Risk management

 Opportunities and management

-Bilia’s sales currently take place via various business models, such as traditional retailer and agent model.
-Bilia is monitoring the evolution of new business models and sales channels, and will adapt its business to market conditions as necessary.
+Bilia’s sales are currently conducted through various business models, such as a traditional dealer and agent model.
+Bilia is monitoring the development of new business models and sales channels, and will adapt its business to market conditions as necessary.
 New business models can contribute positively to Bilia’s financial position in terms of risk and capital tied up.
 Bilia is constantly working to enhance and develop its customer relations with the aim of maintaining a strong position on the market.
 Bilia monitors the development of new players in our countries of operation and continuously evaluates potential future partners.

 Risks related to competitiveness and technological development of the products